LaravelCollective/docs/annotations.md

 <a name="scanning"></a>
 ## Setting up Scanning

-Scanning your controllers for annotations can be configured by editing the `protected $scanEvents` and `protected $scanRoutes` in your `AnnotationsServiceProvider`.
-For example, if you wanted to scan `App\Handlers\Events\MailHandler` for event annotations, you would add it to `protected $scanEvents` like so:
+Add event handler classes to the `protected $scanEvents` array to scan for event annotations.

 ```php
     /**